Rosdayle/L.i.me-Slimes/README.md

 Due to being a slightly different hardware layout, here is a wiring diagram to follow.
 Note to self clean up these diagrams

+**NOTES for recommended layout**
+--note to self Release diagram or pictures, also notes for sizing cables and looping a cable through the Strap before soldering onto 3rd IMU
+For legs, the main tracking unit is on the feet, 2nd aux on ankle and 3rd aux on thigh.
+For spine Main unit is on chest, 2nd on waist, 3rd on hip

+- Size the AUX/EXT cables as you go with your limbs in flexed and extended with your intended layout to allow for enough cable slack for a full range of movement as well as not have an excsessive amount of wires, to prevent tangling/snagging.
+Though its better to have overestimate than underestimate as this is more easier to fix in the future.
+- Before soldering the 3rd IMU loop the LAN cable through inside of the strap
+- It is normal for LAN cables to be tight fitting into the case you will need to push it in there, twisting it in helps

 BASE Layout (Start with this)